 \section{Privacy amplification}

-Note that if a strong enough local differential privacy parameter is chosen, then the selected content can be measured directly and linked to any corresponding requests, minimally affecting the overall platform ecosystem.
+Note that if a strong enough local differential privacy level is chosen, then the selected content can be measured directly and linked to its originating content request and user, minimally affecting the overall platform ecosystem.
 However, requiring strong local DP guarantees can significantly degrade user, creator, and platform experience by reducing marketplace efficiency.
-Because recommendation platforms will generally be concerned with aggregate rather than granular statistics, it is possible to increase the utility of the process while maintaining privacy by applying a model for differential privacy that ensures only aggregated or anonymized local reports are released.
-In such models, a small amount of noise can be applied in the local process (normally during measurement, but in our case during the recommendation process) and subsequently amplified during the aggregate measurement process \citep{DBLP:journals/corr/abs-1808-01394, DBLP:journals/corr/abs-1811-12469} via shuffling.
-For example, a Prio-like secure aggregation system could provide aggregate statistics \citep{corrigan2017prio} with higher overall DP guarantees by masking which device sent which event without adding more noise.
-Thus, in our setting, the measured aggregates would still be precise.
-Note that such an approach will require that the selected content be measured without being linkable to the content requests from which it originated.
+The requirement of precise measurement for fair payment means only that aggregate statistics, i.e., precisely how many times a piece of content was shown, not individual impression events, are necessary.
+Therefore, it is possible to increase the utility of the process while maintaining privacy by applying a model for differential privacy that ensures only aggregated or anonymized reports are released.
+In such models, the small amount of noise applied in the local process (normally during measurement, but in our case during content selection itself), can be subsequently amplified during the aggregate measurement process via shuffling \citep{DBLP:journals/corr/abs-1808-01394, DBLP:journals/corr/abs-1811-12469}.
+For example, a Prio-like secure aggregation system could provide aggregate statistics \citep{corrigan2017prio} with higher overall DP guarantees by masking which device sent which impression event without adding more noise.
+Thus, in our setting, the measured impression counts of each piece of content would still be precise.